How to use MileageWise’s Odometer Recording Sections tool

 Category:

-The ‘Odometer reading sections’ tool can be accessed from the Trips tab by clicking on the Useful tools drop-down menu in the top right corner.
+The ‘Odo reading sections’ tool can be accessed from the Trips tab by clicking on the Useful tools drop-down menu in the top right corner.

 mileagewise odometer reading sections tool

-The window will show the differences between the miles recorded and the max. drivable distance for each section, based on the logged odometer readings.
+The window will show the differences between the miles recorded and the max. drivable distance for each section, based on the logged odometer records.

 odometer reading sections

-The starting and ending date for each section is based on the recorded odometer readings.
-Click in between two dates to jump to the start date of that given odometer reading section.
+The starting and ending date for each section is based on the recorded odometers.
+Click in between two dates to jump to the start date of that given odo reading section.

-Use this feature as a tool to help you easily determine how many miles you have to add or subtract at each odometer reading section for your mileage to correspond with your logged odometer readings.
+Use this feature as a tool to help you easily determine how many miles you have to add or subtract at each section for your mileage to correspond with your logged readings.

-When you see a + sign, that means that you have a surplus of miles in relation to your max. drivable distance, based on the logged odometer reading for that section.
+When you see a + sign, that means that you have a surplus of miles in relation to your max. drivable distance, based on the logged mileage reading for that section.

-When you see a – sign, that means you are missing miles in the given odometer reading section.
+When you see a – sign, that means you are missing miles in the given odo reading section.

 If all sections are green, you will be able to print out your mileage log.
 If there is a deficit in any section, it will automatically be counted as personal miles.
 If you would like each section to match completely, the software will be able to correct the section indicated by green coloring automatically for you (if the deficit is not more than 3%), by clicking on the Monthly distance correction button.